codio-content/MySQL_Deleting/.guides/content/Deleting-values-4299.md

-The guest _Levine, Arden S._ has already checked-out from the hotel and its record needs to be `DELETE`d from the `hotel.guests` table.
+The guest: _Levine, Arden S._, has already checked-out from the hotel and its record needs to be `DELETE`d from the `hotel.guests` table.

 Guests occupy rooms, so it'd be better to find the room to be deleted by the room number.